Can Lyme disease and chronic infections cause cancer?

 What you should talk about with your physician

 A person should consult their doctor if they have any concerns about having Lyme disease.
-When diagnosing Lyme disease, clinicians must take into account a number of variables, according to the Centers for Disease Control and Prevention (CDC).
+When diagnosing Lyme disease, clinicians must consider a number of variables, according to the Centers for Disease Control and Prevention.
 These consist of:

 - relevant symptoms or signs